 Please read through the following information.
-All classes during the first semester of the school year 2020-21 will be ONLINE.
-(If second semester classes can be hold in person is to be determined.)
+All classes during the first and second semester of the school year 2020-21 will be ONLINE.

 - Students will be taught remotely via Zoom video conferencing.
 Synchronous instruction will be complemented by other learning activities via Google classroom, Seesaw (K-2) and other digital tools as appropriate and effective for learning and engagement.

 - Parental support will be needed for Kindergarten and Lower Elementary students.

 - Class size will be limited to allow for student-teacher and student-student interaction.

 - Class duration will be tiered based on grade level and age of students.

 - Students will interact, collaborate, and work during class time.
 If appropriate, students will be using break out rooms.

 - As most students will participate in distance learning at their regular school, we will maximize German instruction during the assigned class time.